iZwag/ha-gullburet/README.md

 - **Aqara** Temperature & Humidity T1 sensors
 - **Namron** Temperature & Humidity sensors.
 Wall-mounted panel heater.

-#### Tips on deploying a Zigbee network

-- To control the Zigbee-network, I considered: **ZHA** and **Zigbee2MQTT**.
-I chose Zigbee2MQTT the second time because it is compatible with more devices.
-[Check the compatibility list for Zigbee devices here](https://zigbee.blakadder.com/all.html).
-- Choose network channel to reduce Wi-Fi interference.
-[This article explains overlapping channels between Wi-Fi and Zigbee](https://www.metageek.com/training/resources/zigbee-wifi-coexistence/).
-I use Wi-Fi channels for 6 and 11 for my guest and IoT 2.4GHz Wi-Fis respectively, so I chose Zigbee-channel 11 to be as away from these as possible.
-Ideally I should have regarded surrounding Wi-Fis in my apartment building... oh, well.
-Whoopsies.
-- Connect the Zigbee coordinator with a 3m cable away from the host, as well as away from Wi-Fi APs and big metal objects.
-- Add relaying devices first to the network (devices powered by wire), starting with the closest ones to the coordinator first.
-Then add edge devices (powered by battery) last.
-This enables a strong mesh-network.

 ## Software

 ### Containers in Docker